Database Triggers

 Syncing a table into a component

-Convex components are still in beta, but you can start using them to super-charge your Convex deployment.
+You can use Convex components to super-charge your Convex deployment.
 Some components latch onto your tables, adding extra structure for efficient querying of counts, sums, or even geospatial data.

 Best practices